BetweenWalls/Feather-PD2/README.md

 # Feather-PD2
 Lootfilter for Project Diablo II

 This is a minimally-strict filter that includes many quality-of-life features.
-Very few items are hidden.
+Very few items are hidden, but enough is hidden that the onscreen-item-limit rarely comes into play (even in maps).

 ## Features
 * mostly follows classic style (it still looks like D2)
 * non-equipment more clearly distinguished from equipment (gems, jewels, charms)
-* unique/set items highlighted based on their usefulness
+* items highlighted based on their usefulness
+* notifications for valuable items
-* natural sockets shown for unidentified unique/set items
+* unidentified unique/set items displayed with sockets (if applicable)
 * regular items displayed with amount of skills and highest skill value
-* enhanced damage/defense shown for superior items
+* superior items displayed with enhanced damage/defense
 * shopping for valuable items made easier
+* descriptions for socketed effects on stacked gems/runes
-* descriptions for upgrading/crafting recipes and possible runewords where appropriate
+* descriptions for upgrading recipes where appropriate
+* descriptions for crafting recipes
-* descriptions for stacked gems/runes showing effects-when-socketed
+* descriptions for possible runewords
+* descriptions for maximum possible sockets on 0-socket regular items (if lower than usual)
-* notifications for valuable items
+* descriptions for item price on regular/magic/rare items

 ### Hidden Items:
 * smaller gold piles